JeremyRubin/pleb.fi/content/events/miami2022.md

 interested in being a remote hacker? either ask your friends attending or [sign up](https://docs.google.com/forms/d/e/1FAIpQLSciVZi5Ots5z5BXdPTxxd-ygPcFf5YpQWTDgglIi-_Y0hLOvw/viewform) to share your info with teams.

+#### How To Win

+look, judging is subjective. at this event we're going to try to evaluate on 3 categories:

+1) did you learn something new that others can learn from
+2) does what you're building work towards solving a real unment need
+3) is what you're building non-obvious
+4) did you make use of something cool from any of the lectures throughout the workshops

+you can work on whatever you want! a really nice project built in python doing something on the lightning network could win, absolutely. but, the focus of *this* particular pleb.fi is on the bitcoin rust ecosystem, on smart contract related stuff like sapio and miniscript, and on building decentralized infrastructure. if you just do something cool based on things you already know, it's not a DQ, but we're going to value people trying out new things. most importantly...

+BUILD WHAT MAKES YOU THE MOST EXCITED

+that matters most.

 we'll adjust these rules as the event draws near; ask any clarifying questions in the telegram.